MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/setting-up-fiscal-integration-for-retail-channel.md

 In some cases, it is required to print a special text in a fiscal receipt if a discount is applied.
 You can set up fiscal texts for discounts on the **Fiscal connector groups** page (**Retail > Channel setup > Fiscal integration > Fiscal connector group**):

-- For manual discounts applied on POS a fiscal text should be set for the info code or info code group specified as the **Product discount** info code in the POS functionality profile.
-See [Info codes and info code groups](../info-codes-retail) for more details about info codes.
+- For manual discounts applied on POS a fiscal text should be set for the info code or info code group specified as the **Product discount** info code in the POS functionality profile:
 	- Click **Text for fiscal receipt** on the **Fiscal connector groups** page.
 	- On the tab **Info codes** click **Add** and select an info code or info code group.
 	- Select the **Info code number**.